By Dr. David Barnett, subject matter expert, CSC Brand Monitoring

 IP and brand value

-An organization’s brand will have a financial market value itself; a related concept is brand equity, which affects the value of the products and services associated with that brand.
+An organization’s brand will itself have a financial market value; a related concept is brand equity, which affects the value of the products and services associated with that brand.
 Brand equity is affected by factors like brand visibility (how well known the brand is to consumers, and its perception in the market), and customer loyalty (having a guaranteed income from an established customer base).
-These factors drive certain behaviors in the market, for example, the willingness of consumers to trust a new, unfamiliar product from an established brand.
+These factors drive certain behaviours in the market; for example, the willingness of consumers to trust a new, unfamiliar product from an established brand.

 Brand damage and brand protection

 Brand protection services, such as those offered by CSC, can help organizations identify online brand abuse and infringements against their IP, and take remedial action.
 The types of findings identified vary widely.
 They include reputational issues (negative comment and activism, brand association with undesirable content, etc.), unauthorized use of IP by bad actors (associated with the sale of counterfeit items or the creation of lookalike sites associated with fraudulent activity), and other brand issues like brand dilution and uses of branded material by third parties.
 Some of these may result in generalized damage to the perception of a brand, which may affect its value but be hard to quantify, whilst others have directly measurable financial impacts.
 Similarly, the enforcement

 options available for the removal of damaging content varies significantly, dependent on the type of content.